Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Dissipative quantum Rabi model and solution methods

-that on average becomes a stochastic force, whose statistics depends on the initial bath states distribution.
-In our case, when the Ohmic spectral density has an infinite cutoff, $\omega_c \rightarrow \infty$, we get $\gamma(t-s)\rightarrow 4\gamma\delta(t-s)$, where $\gamma=\pi\frac{\alpha}{2}\tilde{\omega}_0$ is the cavity decaying rate.
-In all the approaches used in this work, we consider the limit where $\omega_c$ is the largest frequency scale.
+It may be viewed as the quantum analogue of a classical stochastic differential equation\cite{breuer}, involving a damping kernel and a force operator $B(t)$ that on average becomes a stochastic force, whose statistics depends on the initial bath states distribution.
+In our case, when the Ohmic spectral density has an infinite cutoff, $\omega_c \rightarrow \infty$, we get $\gamma(t-s)\rightarrow 4\gamma\delta(t-s)$, where $\gamma=\pi\frac{\alpha}{2}\bar{\omega}_0$ is the oscillator decaying rate.
+In all the approaches used in this work, we consider the limit where $\omega_c$ is the highest frequency scale.
 This approximation allows us to simplify the derivative of the integral with the damping kernel to $2\gamma\dot{x}(t)$.
-Thus, we perform the average over the initial distribution $\rho(0)$ and find the HEM for the oscillator coordinates:
+Thus, we perform the average over the initial pure separable state of the whole system and find the HEM for the oscillator coordinates:

 where the third terms are friction forces and the fourth ones are ``external" forces due to the interaction with the qubit.
-Clearly the solution of these coupled differential equations ($\left\langle x(t)\right\rangle=\frac{\left\langle p(t)\right\rangle}{m}$) depends on the time evolution of the mean values of the qubit Pauli matrices.
-A way to find an analytical solution in the anti-adiabatic regime ($\Delta\ll \tilde{\omega}_0$) is to consider the ratio between the qubit-oscillator coupling and the resonator frequency, $\tilde{g}/\tilde{\omega}_0$ as a weak perturbation.
-By neglecting terms greater than or equal to the first order in $\tilde{g}/\tilde{\omega}_0$ in the resonator equations, the HEM for the Pauli matrices can be solved at zero order in $\tilde{g}/\tilde{\omega}_0$, describing the well-known Rabi oscillations for a free evolving qubit.
-Apart from a decaying homogeneous solution on a transient time of the order of $~\gamma^{-1}$, the solutions for the mean dimensionless oscillator position $\tilde{x}=x\sqrt{2m\tilde{\omega}_0}$ and momentum $\tilde{p}=p\sqrt{2/(m\tilde{\omega}_0)}$ are the following:
+Clearly the solution of these coupled differential equations ($\left\langle \dot{x}(t)\right\rangle=\frac{\left\langle p(t)\right\rangle}{m}$) depends on the time evolution of the mean values of the qubit Pauli matrices.
+A way to find an analytical solution in the anti-adiabatic regime ($\Delta\ll \bar{\omega}_0$) is to consider the ratio between the qubit-oscillator coupling and the oscillator frequency, $\bar{g}/\bar{\omega}_0$ as a weak perturbation.
+By neglecting terms greater than or equal to the first order in $\bar{g}/\bar{\omega}_0$ in the oscillator equations, the HEM for the Pauli matrices can be solved at zero order in $\bar{g}/\bar{\omega}_0$, describing the well-known Rabi oscillations for a free evolving qubit.
+Apart from a decaying homogeneous solution on a transient time of the order of $~\gamma^{-1}$, the solutions for the mean dimensionless oscillator position $\tilde{x}=x\sqrt{2m\bar{\omega}_0}$ and momentum $\tilde{p}=p\sqrt{2/(m\bar{\omega}_0)}$ are the following:

 where the coefficient $k$ is